jacksund/simmate/docs/getting_started/access_the_database/access_thirdparty_data.md

 `table` from the previous section and the `MITRelaxation` class here are the exact same class.
 These are just different ways of loading it.
 While loading a workflow sets up a database connection for us, we have the do that step manually here (with `from simmate.database import connect`).
 When loading database tables directly from the `simmate.database` module, the most common error is forgetting to connect to your database.
 So don't forget to include `from simmate.database import connect`!

+## Filling data

 Now that we have our datatable class (`JarvisStructure`) loaded, let's check if there's any data in it:

 ``` python
 JarvisStructure.objects.count()
 ```

+!!! note
-If you are accepted the download during the `simmate database reset` command, then you should see that there are thousands of structures already in this database table!
+    If you accepted the download during the `simmate database reset` command, then you should see that there are thousands of structures already in this database table!

-However, if the count gives 0, then that means you still need to load data.We can quickly load all of the data using the `load_remote_archive` method.
-Behind the scenes, this is downloading the JARVIS data from simmate.org/downloads and moving it into your database.
+If the count gives 0, then that means you still need to load data.
+We can quickly load all of the data using the `load_remote_archive` method.
+Behind the scenes, this is downloading the JARVIS data from simmate.org and moving it into your database.
 This can take ~10 minutes because we are actually saving all these structures to your computer -- that way, you can rapidly load these structures in under 1 second in the future.
 ``` python
 # NOTE: This line is only needed if you did NOT accept the download
 # when running `simmate database reset`.
 JarvisStructure.load_remote_archive()  # This may take ~10min to complete
 ```

+!!! warning
-> :warning: It is very important that you read the warnings printed by `load_remote_archive`.
+    It is very important that you read the warnings printed by `load_remote_archive`.
 This data was NOT made by Simmate.
 We are just helping to distribute it on behalf of these other teams.
 Be sure to cite them for their work!

 Calling `load_remote_archive` loads ALL data to your computer and saves it.
 This data will not be updated unless you call `load_remote_archive` again.
 This should only be done every time we release a new archive version (typically once per year).
 To protect our servers from misuse, you can only call `load_remote_archive()` a few times per month -- no matter what. **Don't overuse this feature.**

+## Start exploring the data

 Now that we ensured our database if filled with data, we can start looking through: